-SG&A increased \$350 million year-on year, or 5.6 percent, during 2017 due to incremental strategic investments and higher defined benefit pension expense.
-SG&A decreased \$7 million, or 0.1 percent, in 2016 when compared to 2015, with 2016 results benefiting from foreign currency translation, and productivity benefits related to the fourth quarter 2015 restructuring.
-In addition, SG&A in 2016 benefited from lower defined benefit pension and postretirement expense.
-Fourth quarter 2015 restructuring charges also provided a favorable year-on-year comparison.
+SG&A increased \$315 million year-on year, or 5.0 percent, during 2017 due to incremental strategic investments and higher defined benefit pension service cost expense.
+SG&A increased \$78 million, or 1.2 percent, in 2016 when compared to 2015, with 2016 results benefiting from foreign currency translation, and productivity benefits related to the fourth quarter 2015 restructuring.